pnp/sp-starter-kit/documentation/common-provision-results.md

 4. Verify you have already created your `tenant app catalog`.

+4. Verify that the account you are using has Admin rights to the Site Collection for tenant app catalog (eg. /sites/appcatalog)

 5. Verify the account you are using to connect to your tenant site has already been added as a term store administrator.

 6. If you believe the error is new and not addressed below or in the [`issues list`](https://github.com/SharePoint/sp-starter-kit/issues), please submit a [`new issue`](https://github.com/SharePoint/sp-starter-kit/issues).
 If the error appears to be an error reported in PowerShell, please enable the PnP Trace Log before running the deploy.ps1 script and report those findings in your new issue.